programminghistorian/ph-submissions/lessons/creating-apis-with-python-and-flask.md

 Thus far, we've created a working API with test data that we've provided right in our application.
 Our next version of our API will pull in data from a database before providing it to a user.
 It will also take additional query parameters, allowing users to filter by fields other than ID.

-Before building more functionality into our application, however, let's consider a few design principles that make it easier for others to work with and reason about your API.
+Before building more functionality into our application, let's reflect on some of the API design decisions that we've made so far.
+Two aspects of a good API are usability and maintainability, and as we build more functionality into our API, we'll be keeping many of the following considerations in mind.

 ## Designing Requests

 The prevailing design philosophy of modern APIs is called REST.
 For our purposes, the most important thing about REST is that it's based on the four methods defined by the HTTP protocol: POST, GET, PUT, and DELETE.
 These correspond to the four traditional actions performed on data in a database: CREATE, READ, UPDATE, and DELETE.
 In this tutorial, we'll only be concerned with GET requests, which correspond to reading from a database.

 Because HTTP requests are so integral to using a REST API, many design principles revolve around how requests should be formatted.
-Let's first consider a weak or poorly-designed example of an API request:
+We've already created one HTTP request, which returns all books provided in our sample data.
+To understand the considerations that go into formatting this request, let's first consider a weak or poorly-designed example of an API endpoint:

 	http://api.example.com/getbook/10

 The formatting of this request has a number of issues.
 The first is semantic—in a REST API, our verbs are typically `GET`, `POST`, `PUT`, or `DELETE`, and are determined by the request method rather than in the request URL.
+That means that the word "get" should not appear in our request, since "get" is implied by the fact that we're using a HTTP GET method.
 In addition, resource collections such as `books` or `users` should be denoted with plural nouns.
 This makes it clear when an API is referring to a collection (`books`) or an entry (`book`).
 Incorporating these principles, our API would look like this:

 	http://api.example.com/books/10